 Many of us seeking healthier, more natural skin care alternatives are ditching conventional creams and moisturizers and reaching instead for pure, virgin coconut oil.
 Look online and you'll see the virtues of coconut as a moisturizer extolled over and over again, and studies supporting the topical application of coconut oils to improve dry skin conditions and combat acne.
 I am absolutely thrilled when I speak to someone who is using coconut with good results!
-But honestly, I get more reports to the contrary.
-Take a look around the internet and you will read enough anecdotal evidence suggesting a real problem with it.

 So what's GOING ON?